 The Discovery Rule

 Sometimes, like a sore back after a car crash, an injury can take a while to manifest.
 Sometimes, it can take a long time.
 Take, for example, cases involving mesothelioma from asbestos exposure.
-The asbestos exposure causes the disease, but it can take decades to develop.
+Asbestos exposure causes the disease, but it can take decades to develop.
 That’s well after the statute of limitations.

 The discovery rule protects people whose injuries or side effects take a long time to develop.
 Under the discovery rule, you’re not held to the strict statute of limitations if you couldn’t have known about the injury.
 You just have to file within a reasonable amount of time of the injury manifesting.
 A “reasonable” amount of time can mean different things to different judges, so it’s best to act quickly if you’ve developed an injury.
 Contact a personal injury attorney immediately to get the ball rolling.